eatDatCode/yt/README.md

 # yt
 CLI program to grab top 20 results from your favorite terminal, and use the link for use of youtube-dl or mpv or other such CLI programs.

-# Things you should know before using this program about two great CLI tools
+# Things you should know about two great CLI tools before using this program:
 1) youtube-dl (https://youtube-dl.org/)
 2) mpv (https://mpv.io/)